 Bongal Site of Central Tapanuli: Early Traces of the Spread of Christianity as a Learning Resource for History Subject in High Schools

-Keywords: Bongal Site Central Tapanuli High Subject Senor High School
+Keywords: Bongal Site, Central Tapanuli, High Subject, Senior High School

 Abstract

-Purpose of the study: This study aims to present the findings at the Bongal Site as an important learning resource in the History subject in Senior High Schools to understand the dynamics of cultural interaction and the spread of religion in the Archipelago in ancient times.
-The Bongal Site in Jago-Jago Village, Badiri District, Central Tapanuli Regency, is one of the important early evidences of the entry of Christianity into the Indonesian region, especially Sumatra, in the 4th to 5th centuries AD.
+Purpose of the study: This study aims to present the findings from the Bongal Site as an essential learning resource for the History subject in Senior High Schools, particularly in exploring the dynamics of cultural interaction and the spread of religion in the Indonesian archipelago during ancient times.

-Methodology: This research employs a qualitative method, utilizing both historical and archaeological approaches.
-The historical approach aims to reconstruct the process of Christianity’s arrival on the west coast of Sumatra.
-Alongside fieldwork, the study also reinforces its findings through an extensive review of relevant literature.
+Methodology: This research employs a qualitative methodology, integrating historical and archaeological approaches.
+The historical approach is used to reconstruct the process of Christianity’s arrival on the west coast of Sumatra.
+At the same time, archaeological data are supported by an extensive literature review and field observations.

 References